Camper Standards

 3. Use of foul language, discussion of inappropriate topics, or possession of inappropriate media (magazines, books, etc.) as determined by the Camp Directors.

 4. Possession or use of tobacco, alcohol, or illegal drugs.
-All prescription and over-the-counter medications must be stored in the Wellness Center and administered under the supervision of our camp Health Personnel.
+All prescription and over-the-counter medications, as well as any vitamins or supplements, must be stored in the Wellness Center and administered under the supervision of our camp Health Personnel.

 6. Unauthorized absence from cabin or activity.